arrianj/arrianish/README.md

 >An interpreted programming language written in Python 3

 arrianish is built on a recursive descent parser, written with the goal of learning more about compilers and programming languages.
+It is based on the Pascal language, with some personal modifications such as the language being entirely lowercase, out of a personal design choice.
+I plan on expanding arrianish to include more unique defining features in the future.

-## Compiler
+## compiler

 The arrianish scanner will analyze user input, tokenize the input if no errors are detected, and pass the tokens onto the parser.
 At this point, arrianish will parse the tokens, and if no errors are found at this stage, generate an abstract syntax tree.

 Once the AST is built, the interpreter will visit each node in a top-down, left-to-right order and return the appropriate values and errors as output.

-## Syntax
+## syntax

 Operator precedence is present in arrianish, all expressions follow the order of operations.